 - Seated mountain pose

-Resistance bands exercises are ideal for strengthening your core, which improves posture, mobility, and balance.
-For seniors with balance challenges, be careful when bending over to manipulate the band – ask for professional help to determine which exercises are safe for your given challenges.
+For seniors with balance challenges, be careful when bending over to manipulate the band – ask for professional help to determine which exercises are safe for you.

 Resistance band workouts for seniors include:

 - Leg press